deanpcmad/twitchrb/README.md

 This RubyGem is a library for intereacting with the Twitch API.

-It will allow you to easily interact with both the Kraken and Helix APIs.
+It will allow you to easily interact with the Helix API.

-The main API methods use the Helix API as this is the most up to date.
-The Kraken API is deprecated and you should really use the new Helix API.

 ## Installation